Algeria–Morocco relations: Border

-In 1994, Morocco accused the Algerian secret Services of being behind the Marrakech attack of 1994, where two Spaniards were killed, and imposed visa requirement on Algerians and nationals of Algerian origin.
+In 1994, Morocco accused the Algerian Secret Service of being behind the Marrakech attack of 1994, where two Spaniards were killed, and imposed visa requirement on Algerians and nationals of Algerian origin.
 The immediate response by the Algerian government was the closure of the border with Morocco.
 The borders are still closed, costing both countries an estimated 2% of their annual growth rate.
 In 1999, the newly elected Algerian president Abdelaziz Bouteflika attended Hassan II of Morocco's funeral, and declared three days of official mourning in Algeria.
 That same year, Bouteflika accused Morocco of hosting GIA bases, from which some attacks on Algerians were planned and directed.
 A few days later, he again accused Morocco of exporting drugs into Algeria.
 In July 2004, King Mohammed VI abolished visa requirements for Algerians entering Morocco; in April 2006, President Bouteflika reciprocated the gesture.
 In 2012 Algerian prime minister Ahmed Ouyahia said border reopening was not a priority for his government.
 Other official declarations imply that this issue is not to be solved soon.

 By 2014, an increased number of voices from civil society and intellectuals had asked their respective countries to take steps to reconciliation.